Ibn al-Muqaffa': Biography

 Ibn al-Muqaffa, though a resident of Basra, was originally from the town of Goor (or Gur, Firuzabad, Fars) in the Iranian province of Fars and was born into a family of Persian stock.
 He was a native speaker of Middle Persian and a non-native speaker of Arabic; Ibn al-Muqaffa composed his Arabic works during a period when the rules of Classical Arabic were still taking shape and the Arabic linguistic tradition was just emerging.
 His father had been a state official in charge of taxes under the Umayyads, and after being accused and convicted of embezzling some of the money entrusted to him, was punished by the ruler by having his hand crushed, hence the name Muqaffa (shrivelled hand).

 Ibn al-Muqaffa served in secretarial posts under the Umayyad governors of Shapur and Kirman.
 Unlike his other colleagues, he escaped persecution at the hands of Abbasids after their overthrow of the Umayyad dynasty.
 He later returned to Basra and served as a secretary under Isa ibn Ali and Sulayman ibn Ali, the uncles of the Abbasid caliph al-Mansur.

 After their brother Abdallah ibn Ali made an abortive bid for the throne, they asked Ibn al-Muqaffa to write a letter to the Caliph to not retaliate against his uncle and pardon him.
 The language of the letter offended al-Mansur, who wished to get rid of Ibn al-Muqaffa.
 He was reportedly executed in Basra in 757 AD for heresy by al-Mansur.

 A defense of dualism and a few lines of prose written in imitation of the Quran have been ascribed to him.
 Whether authentic or not, and despite his conversion to Islam, these texts contributed to his posthumous reputation as a Zoroastrian heretic.

 Literary career

-Ibn al-Muqaffa's translation of the Kalīla wa Dimna from Middle Persian is considered the first masterpiece of Arabic literary prose.
-"Ibn al-Muqaffa' was a pioneer in the introduction of literary prose narrative to Arabic literature.
-He paved the way for later innovators such as al-Hamadani and al-Saraqusti, who brought literary fiction to Arabic literature by adapting traditionally accepted modes of oral narrative transmission into literary prose."
-Ibn al-Muqaffa was also an accomplished scholar of Middle Persian, and was the author of several moral fables.
+Ibn al-Muqaffa's translation of Kalīla wa-Dimna from Middle Persian was highly influential in the development of Arabic literary prose.
+According to scholar David A. Wacks, Ibn al-Muqaffa pioneered the introduction of literary prose narrative to Arabic literature, which subsequently paved the way for later innovators such as al-Hamadani and al-Saraqusti to adapt traditional oral narratives into written literary fiction.

 Works

 Translations and adaptations

-Isāghūjī: His translation from a Syriac version of Porphyry's Isagoge (Introduction), became the standard introductory logic text in the Arabic and broader Muslim world.